 Sure, it’s normal to feel irritable at that time of the month, but if you’re a seething ball of rage or can’t stop crying you may have premenstrual dysphoric disorder (PMDD), an extreme form of PMS which affects about five percent of all women.
 You can thank low levels of serotonin, a feel-good brain chemical that naturally dips a week or so before your period.
 While the serotonin dip happens to all women, some—especially those who already struggle with anxiety and/or depression—may be more susceptible to PMDD as a result.

 What to do: your doctor can prescribe a type of antidepressant called a selective serotonin reuptake inhibitors (SSRIs) such as sertraline (Zoloft and generic) or fluoxetine (Prozac, Sarafem or generic) that you take just for the second half of your cycle.
-Two birth control pills, Yaz and Beyaz, can help because they contain a type of progesterone called drospirenone, which has been shown to help with PMDD.
+Certain birth control pills, like Yaz, Beyaz, and Nikki, can help because they contain a type of progesterone called drospirenone, which has been shown to help with PMDD.

 The bottom line